henryrifle/Berry-Image-Segmentation/README.md

 ## Project Overview
 This color filter code is used to filter out non berry photos by using the hsv values of the red berries.
-First the program seperates all contours using the segmentation pipline After the images contours are found the color filter function will seperate all the berry contours from the others
+First the program separates all contours using the segmentation pipline After the images contours are found the color filter function will separate all the berry contours from the others

 ## Technologies Used